Years Later, A Kentucky Hate Crime Still Reverberates

 “I’m not racist in the least,” he said.
 “That’s not me.
-I love everybody the same, as long as they’re doing that too.”
+I love everybody the same, as long as they’re doing that, too.”

 While he talked, Scudder was joined by two little girls in nightgowns.
 His daughters, 4 and 6, are biracial.
 He points to them as evidence that he's a different person.

-He's no longer with his children’s mother, who is Hispanic, but he says the breakup wasn’t connected to her race.
+He's no longer with his children’s mother, who is Hispanic, but he said the breakup wasn’t connected to her race.
 Scudder said he had just kicked an old friend out of his house for using a racial slur.